 Dryer Sheets and Pet Bedding and Clothing

 Skip the liquid fabric softener and dryer sheets when you wash pet bedding or pet clothes to keep your best friend safe and healthy.
 Liquid fabric softeners contain the same harmful chemicals as dryer sheets.

 Pet Safety in the Laundry Room

 As a pet lover, you may allow your animals the run of the laundry room.
 With warmth-producing machines and plenty of things to chew on, it may seem like a great big playland to your pet.
 Unless you are able to supervise your pet in the laundry room at all times, the laundry door or access to the machines should be always be closed and all products safely stored behind closed doors.

 To an animal, a washer or dryer may seem like a great place to take a nap - especially if the machines are nice and warm.

 Always keep appliance lids and doors closed to prevent accidents.
 For maximum safety, unplug washers and dryers when not in use.
 Always take time to check that the machines are empty before you add clothes and turn them on.

 Store Laundry Products Safely

-Ironing Safety Around Pets
+Pets and Ironing Safety

+Ironing should not be done when a pet is close by.
+Just one bump to the ironing board can bring a heavy, hot appliance down on an animal.
 Never leave a hot iron sitting on an ironing board unattended.
 Even a cold iron is dangerous if left plugged in at all times.
 A cordless iron with automatic cut-off is an excellent choice.
 The safest ironing board is a built-in wall ironing board with a locking cabinet.